MolSSI-Education/oop_and_design_patterns/_episodes/03-Encapsulation.md

 ~~~
 {: .language-python}
 that has three parameters: name, charge, and symbols.
+The 4th parameter, `self` refers to the instance of the class.
+Every method of a class must have a reference to the instance as the first variable.
+This variable can be given any name, but by convention is usually called `self`.
 The parameters of a constructor are required anytime you want to create an instance of the class.
 These can have default values if they are non-required.
 The next three lines